-What is generational curses and covenants according to the bible?
+What are generational curses and covenants according to the bible?

 According to the bile in Exodus 34:6-7, God made the following pronouncement: “the LORD, The LORD God, merciful and gracious, longsuffering, and abounding in goodness and truth. ‘keeping mercy for thousands, forgiving iniquity and transgression and sin, by no means clearing the guilty, visiting the iniquity of the fathers upon the children and the children’s children to the third and the fourth generation.

-Therefore, generational curses and covenants simply means the sins and it’s punishments that God transfers from the parents to the children; and even down to the third and fourth generations.
+Therefore, generational curses and covenants simply mean the sins and their punishments that God transfers from the parents to the children, and even down to the third and fourth generations.

 An example can be seen in the curses placed upon the snake and our first parents, Adam and Eve.

-The woman is still going through the trouble in pregnancy and pains in child birth.
+The woman is still going through trouble in pregnancy and pains in childbirth.

 Thus, the curse upon Adam and Eve is generational in the whole human race.

-Now let’s move on to see some of the examples of generational cuses and covenants in the bible.
+Now let’s move on to see some of the examples of generational curses and covenants in the bible.

 Example of generational curses and covenants in the bible.